alpinebuster/as-docs/content/guides/as-overview-tips.md

 * Painting Grid: Toggle the pixel grid that covers the textured parts of the model.

 ### Texture Preview
-You can use an external image editor and use Blockbench for live 3D preview.
-For regular pixel art textures, you can directly use Blockbench's pixel art tools without the need for external software.
+You can use an external image editor and use AS for live 3D preview.
+For regular pixel art textures, you can directly use AS's pixel art tools without the need for external software.

 ## Animate Mode